SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 2. Ensure you have Node.js 22 installed.
 Version 22.22.0 is the minimum required.
 The most recent 22.x version is strongly recommended.
 For more information, see the official [Node.js website](https://nodejs.org/en).
 3. Update your Angular libraries.
 For more information, see [Updating Your Angular Libraries](#updating-your-angular-libraries).
 4. Update Spartacus to 221121.7.
-5. Modernize your storefront to use the standalone Bootstrap application.
+5. Modernize your storefront to use the standalone `bootstrapApplication()` function.
 For more information, see [Modernizing Your Storefront to Use the Standalone Bootstrap Application](modernize-app-to-standalone-bootstrap-application.md).
 6. Optionally migrate your custom components to standalone components.
 For more information, see [Standalone Components in Spartacus](standalone-components-in-spartacus.md).

 ## Updating Your Angular Libraries